dvanderbeek/interactor/README.md

 end
 ```

 Pass some listeners to the interactor.
-Listeners just need to respond to messages they are interested in
+Listeners just need to respond success and failure messages if they are interested
 * :widget_creator_success
 * :widget_creator_failure